 - Practical perspectives relating to universal access barriers and solutions

-- Universal Access Guidelines for Playgrounds and Outdoor Recreation Areas
+- Universal Access Guidelines for Parks and Outdoor Spaces

-Utilising a variety of learning techniques, the course focuses on the wide range of challenges that are experienced by people with various access issues in utilising Playgrounds and Outdoor Recreation Areas.
+Utilising a variety of learning techniques, the course focuses on the wide range of challenges that are experienced by people with various access issues in utilising Parks and Outdoor Spaces.
 This includes mobility, vision, hearing, intellectual and cognitive issues.
-In addition the challenges faced by all users of playgrounds and outdoor recreation areas are discussed and solutions identified.
+In addition the challenges faced by all users of parks and outdoor spaces are discussed and solutions identified.

 The course also provides a practical framework for understanding relevant legislative requirements including the Disability Discrimination Act 1992, the Disability (Access to Premises – Buildings) Standards 2010 and the Australian Standards for Access and Mobility, as well as ‘best practice’ universal access guidelines.

-The course identifies the key universal access elements to consider in Playgrounds and Outdoor Recreation Areas with an emphasis on universal access solutions.
+The course identifies the key universal access elements to consider in Parks and Outdoor Spaces with an emphasis on universal access solutions.
 All of the important universal access considerations relating to these key elements are explored.
-1 day course, 9am to 4.30pm.

 Locations and Dates: